pshyong/Shibainu/doc/sprint 0/process.md

 **Team organization**

-  Kuan Yu Chu: Lead developer
+  - Kuan Yu Chu: Lead developer
     - Has experience working with most aspects of software development and act as a key role in deciding our technologies, setting up our environment and UI/UX design.

-  Jiun Yenn Shyong: Organizer/Backend dev
+  - Jiun Yenn Shyong: Organizer/Backend dev
-   -Has experience working in an Agile environment and can help organize the sprints.
+    - Has experience working in an Agile environment and can help organize the sprints.
 Also has some experience in DB design and REST API.

    Jason Chan: